BKimMD/Opioid-Manager/README.md

 Opioid Manger is a Clinical Decision Support (CDS) program to manage urine drug screenings and naloxone prescriptions in long term opiate populations within CPRS.

-<ins>**Naloxone Batch and UDS (Urine Drug Screen) Batch**</ins>
+<ins>**Naloxone Batch and UDS (Urine Drug Screen) Batch Processor**</ins>

-For a given provider’s long-term opioid patients, creates Nalxone/UDS orders and mail out letters if overdue
+For a group of long-term opioid patients, Nalxone/UDS orders and mail out letters are automatically generated if overdue

 1. Opens VSSC report website (see Notes) so that a comma separated file filtered for a given provider and opioid therapy type can be generated.